apache/plc4x/README.md

 The `Go` drivers can be built by enabling the `with-go` profile:

 ```
-./mvnw -P with-go install  # add -DskipTests to omit running the tests
+mvn -P with-go install  # add -DskipTests to omit running the tests
 ```

 The `C++` drivers are still under development and still not really usable.
-Therefore they are located in the so-called `sandbox`.
+Therefore, they are located in the so-called `sandbox`.
 If you want to build them, this has to be enabled by activating the `with-sandbox` and `with-cpp` maven profiles:

 ```
-./mvnw -P with-sandbox,with-cpp install  # add -DskipTests to omit running the tests
+mvn -P with-sandbox,with-cpp install  # add -DskipTests to omit running the tests
 ```

 Same applies for the `C# / .Net` implementation with `with-dotnet` profiles.

 ```
-./mvnw -P with-sandbox,with-dotnet install  # add -DskipTests to omit running the tests
+mvn -P with-sandbox,with-dotnet install  # add -DskipTests to omit running the tests
 ```

 The Python implementation is currently in a somewhat unclean state and still needs refactoring.